 I’ve written about my cancer, multiple myeloma, since launching PeopleBeatingCancer.org in June of 1994.
 I began to research and write about my more obvious long-term and late stage side-effects such as chemotherapy-induced brain and heart damage about 10 years later.
 Coming across the article linked and excerpted below got me thinking about pain.
 Radiation-induced pain to be specific.

-Let me go on record by stating that all of my radiation, all three courses, was, to my knowledge, necessary and effective.
 My first course of radiation therapy was to my fifth cervical vertebra.
 I had just had a single plasmacytoma removed from the area and my oncologist called for local radiation to sort of clean-up the area- make sure there were no stray multiple myeloma (MM) cells in the area.

 The second and third courses of local radiation were to my iliac crest.
 Imaging indicated that MM lesions were growing in and around my sacrum.
 Local radiation was considered to be palliative therapy.